Blendify/blender-manual/blender_docs/manual/getting_started/help.rst

 Directories
    Paths used for scripts, data-files, presets and temporary files.

-   Those directories are configured using the :doc:`User Preferences </preferences/file>` Editor Window.
+   Those directories are configured using the :doc:`User Preferences </preferences/file>` Editor.
 OpenGL
    This section shows the OpenGL version, the name of the manufacturer, and lists the capabilities of your hardware & driver.

-Info Window Log
+Info Editor Log
 ---------------

 This is not exactly a Help menu, but it is related.
-If you mouse-over the line between the Info Editor and the 3D then click and drag the Info window down a bit, you can see the stream of Python calls that the UI is making when you work.
+If you mouse-over the line between the Info Editor and the 3D then click and drag the Info Editor down a bit, you can see the stream of Python calls that the UI is making when you work.
 This can be useful for creating scripts.

 .. figure:: /images/getting_started_help_python.png

-   The Info Window Log after adding a Cube.
+   The Info Editor Log after adding a Cube.

 Splash Screen
 -------------

-Access this by clicking on the Blender icon in the Info Window's header.
+Access this by clicking on the Blender icon in the Info Editor's header.

 This displays the image where you can identify package and version.
 At the top-right corner, you can see the Date that Blender was compiled and the Git Hash.